damianhakert/damianhakert.github.io/source/jobs/edge-lead/index.html.md

 ## Responsibilities

-* Priotizes and leads the effort to triage and fix community-reported issues
+* Prioritizes and leads the effort to triage and fix community-reported issues
-* Priotizes and leads the review of community-contributed merge requests
+* Prioritizes and leads the review of community-contributed merge requests
 * Continues to spend part of the time coding
 * Identifies ways that GitLab can contribute to related open source projects (e.g. git command-line)
 * Proposes/leads architecture improvements to GitLab